tripda/angular-google-places-autocomplete/README.md

 Installation
 ------------

-Install via bower: `bower install angular-google-places-autocomplete`
+Install via bower: `bower install tripda-google-place-autocomplete`

 Or if you're old skool, copy `src/autocomplete.js` into your project.